thegrey007/thegrey007.github.io/_pages/teaching.md

 - [Fundamentals of Deep Learning (CS6910)]{https://www.cse.iitm.ac.in/course_details.php?arg=MTUw} - Teaches the math behind "fancier" models - transformers, CNNs, etc. Also great for learning to code PyTorch models.
 - [Reinforcement Learning (CS6700)]{https://www.cse.iitm.ac.in/course_details.php?arg=MTA=} - Very demanding courseload, but covers everything from bandit algorithms to SOTA algorithms.
 Steep learning curve for me, but worth it!
 - [Detection Theory (EE5112)]{https://www.ee.iitm.ac.in/~skrishna/ee5112/} - An advanced probability course on hypothesis testing.
 I found it fascinating how a single concept (Likelihood Ratio) can be used to tackle such a wide variety of problems.
-- [Information Theory (EE5143)]{https://www.ee.iitm.ac.in/~skrishna/ee5143/} - The tutorials and reference book problems (Elements of Information Theory) involved a lot of creative, out-of-the-box thinking and were really fun to do!
+- [Information Theory (EE5143)]{https://www.ee.iitm.ac.in/~skrishna/ee5143/} - The tutorials and reference book problems (Elements of Information Theory by Thomas and Cover) involved a lot of creative, out-of-the-box thinking and were really fun to do!

 At Stanford, I plan on taking more advanced ML and mathematical courses (hopefully some optimization courses, which I could not do at IIT M).
 Will update this page once I finish my first quarter :)